-You should check what is actually included in any contract that you agree.
-For example, if a provider offers a 'COVID Promise', you should check that this is included in the terms and conditions of your contract with the provider.
-You should also ensure that parents are clear about any financial consequences of cancellation.
+You should check what is actually included in any contract that you agree., You should check what is included in the terms and conditions of your contract with the Provider to ensure that both schools and parents are clear about any financial consequences of cancellation.
 See document OEAP NG doc 3.2i "Contracts and Waivers".